SacriGrape/ElementZero-Scripts/IPBan/README.md

 # Requirements
 This script relies on another, simpler, script. permissionHandler.js.
 Its used for making sure only someone has operator perms.
 It also relies on an index
+Basic list of required imports:
+    `permissionHandler.js` function

+    `system` Required in every script that uses the vanilla API

+    `onPlayerJoined` from ez:player

+    `onChat` from ez:chat

+    `sendBroadcast` from ez:chat

+    `executeCommand` from ez:command

+    `getPlayerByNAME` from ez:player

+    `addByNAME` from ez:blacklist

+    `addByXUID` from ez:player

+    `open` from ez:sqlite3

+    `getOfflinePlayerByNAME` from ez:player
+#### MOD REQUIREMENTS
+    This mod only uses the built in stuff so you don't need to worry about finding another mod to use `ScriptingSupport` required in every script

+    `ChatAPI`

+    `Blacklist`

+    `CommandSupport`

 # Usage
 In order to use this script, you must be an op and be on the server.
 Due to limitations, I can't read console